holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ```

 * `root_hash() -> ExternResult<AnyLinkableHash>`: Compute and return the root hash of the path hierarchy, from which one can search for any previously registered paths; e.g. `path_children(path_root())` will find all top-level paths.
 The bytes that make up the root node SHOULD be reasonably unique and well-known in order to avoid clashes with application data; our implementation uses the bytes `[0x00, 0x01]`.
 * `Path::path_entry_hash() -> ExternResult<EntryHash>`: Return the hash of a given path, which can then be used to search for items linked from that part of the path tree.
-Note that, in our implementation, entries are not created, so the underlying links forming the path hierarchy will use `ExternalHash` in their bases and targets.
-Practically, though, this does not matter, as `get_links` does not need a correctly typed basis hash in order to retrieve links.
-[WP-TODO: Is this actually true?]
+Note that, in our implementation, entries are generated in memory and hashed but not recorded to the DHT.
 * `TypedPath::ensure() -> ExternResult<()>`: Create links for every component of the path, if they do not already exist.
-This method SHOULD attempt to be idempotent, and, if it uses `ExernalHash` for nodes rather than creating entries, MAY create a link from the root hash to itself in order to mark the root component as created.
-[WP-TODO: Is this true?
-Also, is it necessary? ideally `ensure` should be a no-op for the root hash, because it implicitly always exists]
+This method SHOULD attempt to be idempotent.
 * `TypedPath::exists() -> ExternResult<bool>`: Look for the existence in the DHT of all the path's components, and return true if all components exist.
 * `TypedPath::children() -> ExternResult<Vec<Link>>`: Retrieve the links to the path's direct descendants.
 Note that these are _not_ links to app-defined data but to nodes in the path hierarchy.
 App-defined data is expected to be linked to and retrieved from the path node's hash via the HDK's `create_link` and `get_links` functions.
 * `TypedPath::children_details() -> ExternResult<Vec<LinkDetails>>`: Retrieve details about the links to the path's direct descendants.
 This is equivalent to the HDK's `get_link_details` function.